 - Pain in the intestine and intestinal disorders, such as constipation or diarrhea.

-- Pain when urinating during the period, or even hematuria – blood in urine.
+- Pain when urinating while on your period, or even hematuria or blood in urine.

 - Longer periods, in which there’s an increase in the expelled blood.

-- Expelling blood between periods and before them.
+- Brown spotting or bleeding between periods and before them.

 In order to diagnose endometriosis, a complete physical examination with special attention to the pelvic area must be performed.
-The obtained information, along with the medical history, will help when it comes to reaching a diagnosis.
+The information gathered, along with the medical history, will help to reach an accurate diagnosis.